feb-30/Practical/aws-budget-action-instance/Readme.md

    60% trigger warning mail to customer
    70% trigger warning mail to customer
    80% trigger warning mail to customer
-   90% trigger warning mail and stop the ec2 instance
+   90% trigger mail and stop the ec2 instance (Group  Mail)

 variables: